abhinav-ace/Trespassing-Detection-System-using-TensorFlow/README.md

 # PROJECT-Trespassing-object-identification
-Overview: The project is developed in python language and uses predefined Tensorflow library to detect objects and hence spots a trespass.
+Overview: The project is developed in python language and uses Tensorflow's object detection api to detect objects and hence alert a trespass.

-Models used: We have shown two different models that actually process the images and helps us to spot any animal or human in the image.
+Models used: We have shown two different models that actually process the images and helps us spot any animal or human in the image.

 Concept used: Machine learning (Image processing and object identification)